 There’s a curious thing I discovered about fear over the years.

-In most cases, it’s fear, not the lack of actual knowledge or abilities that stop us from living the life we want or doing things we love.
-In fact, it’s fear–and not the lack of talents or opportunities–that usually stops us from aligning with our life’s Purpose.
+In most cases, it’s not the lack of talent, knowledge or abilities that stop us from living the life we want or doing things we love.
+It’s fear.
+That enemy within, rather than limited opportunities, is what usually stops us from aligning with our life Purpose.

 Now here’s the weird thing.

 In the majority of cases, we actually never realise it.
 We never realise who our true adversary is and blame our setbacks on a bunch of other factors.

 The ability to discover what you’re really afraid of is rarer than you think.

 It takes years of dedicated, mindful practice (you’re double lucky if you have a teacher by your side who can help).